nhsconnect/prm-funnel/_charts/extract-ack-codes/jan2019/tpp-to-emis-extract-ack-codes.markdown

-            "25: Large messages rejected due to timeout duration reached of overall transfer", "26: Returning Patient EHR Extract Received and filed as an attachment", "28: Non A-B-A EHR Extract Received and rejected due to wrong record or wrong patient", "31: The overall EHR Extract has been rejected because one or more attachments via Large Messages were not received"
+            "25: Large messages rejected due to timeout duration reached of overall transfer", "26: Returning Patient EHR Extract Received and filed as an attachment", "28: Non A-B-A EHR Extract Received and rejected due to wrong record or wrong patient", "31: The overall EHR Extract has been rejected because one or more attachments via Large Messages were not received", "None"
           ]
 items: [
-            34566,
+            34565,
             21,
             30,
             3007,
-            45,
+            47,
             16,
             2,
             22,
-            1
+            1,
+            11402
       ]
 ---
 A chart representing the ExtractAckCodes for messages from the sender to the requestor.